-This course is designed to develop an understanding of art music in the Western tradition.
-Students learn to build listening skills and to recognize the various elements of music, including melody, rhythm, texture, and form.
+This course is designed to help students develop an understanding of art music in the Western tradition.
+Students learn to build listening skills and to recognize the various elements of music, including melody, rhythm, harmony, texture, tone color, and form and how they are applied to music.
+Students also learn the significance of music's historical/cultural/intelllectual background and the effect that has on the music.
 Listening and analysis then are applied to keystone pieces in Western art music.
 No formal training is required.
+Core outcomes met: CI, GA, IL, W.